SimplyRyan/CorsixTH/README.md

 CorsixTH
 ========

-A implementation of the 1997 Bullfrog business sim.
-Corsix adds support extends support for Windows and adds support for Mac OSX and Linux as well as higher resolutions and more languages!
+A reimplementation of the 1997 Bullfrog business sim Theme Hospital.
+As well as faithfully recreating the original CorixTH adds:

-Follow us on twitter ([**@CorsixTH**](https://twitter.com/CorsixTH)). :smile:
+- Support for Windows, Mac OSX and Linux
+- Higher resolutions and window mode
+- Supports almost all features of the original

 ![](http://i.imgur.com/qHV60Ui.png)

 ## Installation

+You need a few files from the original game, head over to our getting started page to read more or see below for a quickstart.

 ## Developers